justlilith/gaming-stuff/Anzja-Gear-lvl-5.md

 - Scroll of Fly, 0lbs
 - Scroll of Fireball, 0lbs
 - Buster Sword (masterwork), 0lbs (on Marilla)
+- String of Tear-Salted Leopard Meat
+- Belt of Mighty Constitution (+2 con, +5 HP)
+- Masterwork Dagger

 ## Money:

 - 3132 gold

 ## Weapons:

+*Dagger* (+1 bonus on attack rolls) d20, base attack, dex, +1

+>Cost 2 gp
+>Weight 1 lb.
+>Damage 1d3 (small), 1d4 (medium) Critical 19-20/x2 Type piercing or slashing
+>Range Increment 10 ft. (thrown)
+>Category light Proficiency simple
+>Weapon Groups light blades, thrown, tribal
+>
+>A dagger has a blade that is about 1 foot in length.
+>
+>Benefit: You get a +2 bonus on Sleight of Hand skill checks made to conceal a dagger on your body (see Using Skills).

 *Dagger*